-For Model 2B natural mortality (M) was estimated within the model using an uninformative prior starting with a value of 0.3 with a CV of 0.2.
-The addition of the 2006 catch-at-age data from the 2006 AICASS allowed for improved model stability while estimating natural mortality.
+For the reference model, natural mortality (M) was estimated within the model using an uninformative prior starting with a value of 0.3 with a CV of 0.2.
+The addition of the 2006 catch-at-age data from the 2006 AICASS in the 2006 assessment (Barbeaux et al. 2006), allowed for improved model stability while estimating natural mortality.